 Using SOAP Web Service Listeners

 The “SOAP Web Service” Listener is a derivative of the “HTTP Post” Listener.
-It is designed to accept SOAP-enabled messages of any specification (currently 1.1 or 1.2), unwrap them, and create an eiPlatform transaction for the contents.
+It is designed to accept SOAP-enabled messages of any specification (currently 1.1 or 1.2), unwrap them, and create an eiPlatform transaction from the contents.
 Because many SOAP clients require a WSDL to be able to “consume” a SOAP service, the Listener may be configured to provide an existing WSDL to users or one can be constructed using a simple, built-in editor.

 This tutorial will briefly cover configuring a SOAP Web Service Listener to accept SOAP messages and provide a WSDL when requested.
 Additionally, messages will be structurally validated against that WSDL.
 Messages received will be processed and arbitrarily modified before being returned synchronously to the original caller.
 This pattern is appropriate for most web services and should be adaptable to most situations.